Dah-phd/idiom/README.md

 ## Tested platform

-- Linux Fedora derivate
+- Linux Fedora derivate (Nobara)

 ## TODO

 - imporve indent function, especially on swaps
 - autocomplete brakets on methods / funcs
+- markdown rendering / editing
 - !! more tests - till that point the goal has been to make the editor self-developing, so bugs can be easily found and structure crystalizes
 - multi-cursor support
 - runner autocomplete on dirs
+- runner passing arrow presses while process is running
 - make info on autocomplete easier to read
 - (backlog) semantic token styles for different lsp langs

-## Target langs
+## Initial target langs

 - RUST
 - Python